 Programs are offered in the areas of Adventure, Sports, Fitness, Leisure & Aquatics.
 We also offer training programs and compete in several Special Olympic sports and tournaments throughout the year.

 Unless otherwise listed, most programs are created for people with developmental disabilities.

-Any general recreation program offered through the Boulder Parks & Recreation Department is available to anyone who meets the minimum requirements (with or without an accommodation) to participate.
-If you register for the program through the Boulder Parks & Recreation Department, EXPAND can help provide support.
+Any general recreation program offered through the Boulder Parks and Recreation Department is available to anyone who meets the minimum requirements (with or without an accommodation) to participate.
+If you register for the program through the Boulder Parks and Recreation Department, EXPAND can help provide support.